 The point of these four surfaces is to give you a quiet drum practice pad that covers as many components as possible in a very compact form.

-It’s slightly more expensive compared to any standard pads drum, but it’s definitely worth it as one of the best drum practice pads.
+It’s slightly more expensive compared to any standard pads drum, but it’s definitely worth it.

 3. Vic Firth Single Sided Practice Pad